oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenID Connect clients.

-Note on pre-warmed secrets: An attacker can circumvent the countermeasures described above if he is able to create or capture the respective secret or code_challenge on a device under his control, which is then used in the victim's authorization request.
+Note: An attacker can circumvent the countermeasures described above if he is able to create or capture the respective secret or code_challenge that is then used in the victim's authorization request.

 Exact redirect URI matching of authorization requests can prevent the attacker from using the pre-warmed secret in the faked authorization